juvalen/mb-checker/README.md

 Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _output_ under this.

-1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks, including bookmarks_bar, other and synced folders
+1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks, including bookmarks_bar, other and synced top folders

 2. Run then `./buildJSON.py 301 404 406` to produce Filtered.json from Bookmarks and Filtered.url